This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 John 'Crump' Dutton built this 17th-century grandstand, fuelled by his passion for deer coursing, gambling, banqueting and entertaining.

 Lodge Park became the National Trust's first restoration project in 1998 and relied on archaeological evidence to return the building to its former glory.
-It's situated approximately two and a half miles from the village of Sherborne, the other side of the A40.
+It's situated approximately two and a half miles from the village of Sherborne and the wider Sherborne estate, the other side of the A40.

-Lodge Park is open March to November, Fridays to Sunday (occasionally closed for private events).
+Lodge Park is open March to November, Fridays to Sunday and Bank Holiday Mondays (occasionally closed for private functions- please check our detailed opening times).

 Sherborne Park Estate